 Restricted Stock Units; Deferred Stock Units.
 Under the equity incentive plan, the compensation committee may award restricted stock units subject to the conditions and restrictions, and for the duration, which will generally be at least six months, that it determines in its discretion.
 Each restricted stock unit is equivalent in value to one share of common stock and entitles the grantee to receive one share of common stock for each restricted stock unit at the end of the vesting period applicable to such restricted stock unit.
 If a participant ceases to be a director, officer or employee of, or to otherwise perform services for, the Company or its subsidiaries during any period of restriction, all restricted stock units on which the restrictions have not lapsed shall be immediately forfeited to the Company.
 If, however, the cessation occurs due to death, disability or retirement, the compensation committee may elect to provide that all restrictions on restricted stock units granted to such participant shall lapse.
 If we undergo a change in control and a participant is terminated (other than for cause) from being a director, officer or employee of, or otherwise performing services for, the Company or its subsidiaries within one year after such change in control, all restrictions on restricted stock units granted to such participant shall lapse.
-In addition, the compensation committee has the authority to award restricted stock units with respect to which all restrictions on restricted stock units are granted to such participant shall lapse.
-In addition, the compensation committee has the authority to award restricted stock units with respect to which all restrictions on restricted stock units are granted to such participant in the plan (or, if earlier, the last day of the tax year in which the participant first becomes eligible to participate in the plan) and on or prior to the date the restricted stock units are granted, a grantee may elect to defer the receipt of all or a portion of the shares due with respe
+In addition, the compensation committee has the authority to award restricted stock units with respect to which all restrictions shall lapse automatically upon a change in control of the Company, whether or not the participant is subsequently terminated.
+Prior to the later of (i) the close of the tax year preceding the year in which restricted stock units are granted or (ii) 30 days of first becoming eligible to participate in the plan) and on or prior to the date the restricted stock units are granted, a grantee may elect to defer the receipt of all or a portion of the shares due with respect to the restricted stock units and convert such restricted stock units into